Our first trip to Mérida, Part 6

 "Oh my goodness!
 Why would you do that?
 You could have been kidnapped or beheaded!"

-There was a certain part of me that thought "oh, you poor misguided American.
+There was a certain part of me that thought "oh, you poor misguided 'American.'
 You don't know what you're missing by being so dumb."
 But it was only a week earlier when I was driving along a dark highway where my mind wandered to the same dark places as her.
-I couldn't judge too harshly since I, too, was often guilty of being a dumb American.
+I couldn't judge too harshly since I, too, was often guilty of being a dumb 'American.'

 At the same time, there was a certain part of me that wanted to jealously protect Merida from the casual tourists and resort-goers.
-So, I let her think that, yes, we were very ignorant and probably would never do that again.

 And we probably would never do it again.

-The money saved by flying into Cancun is quickly eaten up in either money wasted renting and driving a car to and from Merida or in time spent riding a bus to and from Merida.
+The money saved by flying into Cancun is quickly eaten up in either money wasted renting and driving a car to and from Mérida or in time spent riding a bus to and from Mérida.
 And the only other benefit of flying to Cancun, for us, is the promise of a single layover in either Denver or Minneapolis.
-Whereas flying direct to Merida usually adds in another stop in Houston or Miami.
+Whereas flying direct to Mérida usually adds in another stop in Houston or Miami.
 But again, the time it takes to drive back and forth quickly eats that convenience up.

-Flying direct to Merida makes so much more sense.
+Flying direct to Mérida makes so much more sense.

 When we finally got home it was a frozen and icy wasteland.
 I had forgotten how terrible it was since we had left.
 We looked at each other and knew what the other was thinking.
 This was no way to live.